kashanqq/Discord-music-bot/README.md

 # How install yt-dlp for Win 11:

-1. Click this https://github.com/yt-dlp/yt-dlp/releases/tag/2025.06.30 and download yt-dlp.exe in any folder on your PC (primiry, in comfortable folder)
+1. Click this https://github.com/yt-dlp/yt-dlp/releases/tag/2025.06.30 and download yt-dlp.exe in any folder on your PC (primary, in comfortable folder)
 2. Open the Search write "variables" and open "Edit the system environment variables"
 3. Go over in Advanced tab and click on "Environment variables"
 4. Here, double click on "Path" (System Variables) - New.. - select your "yt-dlp.exe" file.